Protecting the environment and promoting sustainable development have always been cornerstones of our Ethical Policy.

 And have been since 2007.
 We take steps to reduce our carbon footprint as much as possible, for example by sourcing all of our electricity from renewable energy suppliers and reducing our business travel.

-We reduced our carbon emissions by 39% in 2018, but it’s impossible to reduce them to zero.
+While we take steps to reduce our carbon emissions, it’s impossible to reduce them to zero.
 We compensate for this by offsetting our residual carbon emissions, plus an additional 10% to address the impact our business activities have had in the past, and convert this into carbon credits.

-Carbon offsetting allows us to invest in environmental projects around the world.
-We work with climate and development experts, ClimateCare, to identify projects that have a positive impact on the environment and the local population, which is in line with our Ethical Policy.
+We work with climate and development experts, ClimateCare, to identify projects around the world that have a positive impact on the environment and the local population, which is in line with our Ethical Policy.

-We source our electricity from renewable sources.
-In 2018, we continued to reduce our own energy use and encourage our suppliers to make reductions in their own operations.
+All of the electricity sourced by The Co-operative Bank is 100% renewable.
+We continue to take steps to reduce our energy use and encourage our suppliers to make reductions in their own operations.

 We continue to encourage colleagues to work flexibly and make fewer work-related journeys.
-As a result, we reduced our travel-related carbon emissions by 119 tonnes in 2018 compared to 2017.
-Our colleagues benefited from less time travelling, alongside a reduction in their environmental impact.
+As a result, our travel-related carbon emissions have reduced significantly and our colleagues are benefitting from less time travelling, alongside a reduction in their environmental impact.